- Knox Law Institute

 Definition of Probate: What is “Probate”?

 Probate is a term that is used to mean different things, depending upon the context in which it is used.
-People will often refer to “probating” a Will, which essentially means the process by which an individual’s Will is authenticated as his/her valid and final Will.
+People will often refer to “probating” a Will, which essentially means the process by which an individual’s Will is authenticated as their valid and final Will.
 However, the term “probate” is also used more generally to refer to the entire process by which an estate is administered through the court system.
-So an individual’s “probate” assets generally refer to those that make up his/her estate for administration purposes, and “non-probate” assets typically refer to those assets (such as, for example, jointly held assets and IRAs) that are passed on to recipients outside the estate administration process.
+So an individual’s “probate” assets generally refer to those that make up their estate for administration purposes, and “non-probate” assets typically refer to those assets (such as, for example, jointly held assets and IRAs) that are passed on to recipients outside the estate administration process.

 Purpose of Probate

 The probate process is basically intended to make sure that a decedent’s assets are administered properly, meaning, among other things, that the decedent’s obligations (including both those debts that predated the decedent’s death and the costs of administering the decedent’s estate) are paid, as required by law and in the proper order of priority, and that any remaining assets in the estate pass to the proper persons and in the amounts to which those persons are entitled.
-Another way of thinking of it is that probate is a process that is designed to make sure that the fiduciary (e.g. Executor) is doing all of the things he/she is supposed to do, and that everyone (including creditors, beneficiaries and/or heirs) gets what they are entitled to.
+Another way of thinking of it is that probate is a process that is designed to make sure that the fiduciary (e.g. Executor) is doing all of the things they are supposed to do, and that everyone (including creditors, beneficiaries and/or heirs) gets what they are entitled to.

 Like many processes, “probate” (estate administration) involves various steps, many of which are ministerial, some of which are more significant.
 In a broad sense, it involves: